 First, you’ll want to create an account for Google Analytics.
 You can start a GA account with an existing Gmail address or create a new one specifically to attach to Google Analytics.
 Once your account is set up, you can generate a tracking code that you’ll place on your website, which allows GA to pull site data into your dashboard.

-Inside the Google Analytics dashboard, click the “Admin” tab from the menu on the left-hand side of the page:
+Inside the Google Analytics dashboard, click “Admin” on the bottom of the menu on the left-hand side of the page:

 Adding Google Analytics to Your Website